neil1taylor/nutanix-vpc-orchestrator/docs/ipxe.md

 This automated process eliminates manual intervention while providing full control over the installation and configuration of Nutanix CE on IBM Cloud infrastructure.

-## Updates?
-You're absolutely right in your assumption!
-Let me search through the codebase to show you exactly how these configuration parameters are used in the provisioning process.Based on my analysis of your codebase and the search results, let me explain exactly how the `cluster_role` and `storage_config` parameters are used in the Nutanix provisioning process:

 ## Configuration Flow

 ### 1. **Initial Configuration Storage**
-Looking at your `node_provisioner.py`, these parameters are stored in the database during provisioning:
+In `node_provisioner.py`, these parameters are stored in the database during provisioning:

 ```python
 'nutanix_config': {